 Johann Gutenberg designed the first font for his movable type press.
-At that time, all books were handwritten, so Gutenberg designed a font that looked similar to the popular handwritten style of the time.
+At that time, all books were handwritten.
+Gutenberg designed a font that looked similar to the popular handwritten style of the time.
 As other printing shops opened, printers began to develop additional fonts to make their products unique.

-For example, if you want to add a sense of fun or whimsy to your words, you could use a font such as Jokerman.
-If you want to make your words look like they were written by a child, you could use a font like First-Grader.
+Would you like to add a sense of fun or whimsy to your words?
+You could use a font such as Jokerman.
+Do you want to make your words look like they were written by a child?
+Try out a font like First-Grader.
 Or if scary is what you’re after, you could definitely achieve that effect with a font called Chiller!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.W.4, CCRA.SL.1, CCRA.SL.2